DRKCTRLDEV/NovaHub/README.md

-# T-NAU (Totally Not An UnBlocker)
+# NovaHub (Next-Gen Web Hub)

-T-NAU is a web-based application that provides a user-friendly interface for accessing online resources.
+NovaHub is a web-based application that provides a user-friendly interface for accessing online resources.
 It features a clean, dark-themed design with search functionality and sidebar navigation for games and utilities.

 ## Features